 Data management describes the handling, organisation, and structuring of research material during the research process.
-On these pages we have collected useful information about how to maintain, preserve and share research data.
+On these pages we have collected useful information about how to maintain, preserve and make research data accessible.

 There is good reason to start planning for how you will collect and manage data in the research project as early as possible.
 Here you can find information about storage, security, costs, and other factors that you want to consider at the start of a project.

 Data should be organised in a way that makes it easy to find the right version of the right file at the right time.
-Here you can read about what to consider when you create a folder structure, name and version your files, and choose file formats.
+Here you can read about what to consider when you create a folder structure, give names to and manage versions of your files, and choose file formats.

 To document research data is to describe the research activities, data structures, and decisions you make during the research process, which may be useful for later analysis and reuse of the data.